dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   Smoothes the 3D view using 1-pixel bilinear blur.
   This consumes more CPU, and the effect is merely visible, so blurring is disabled by default.
+-ppropoly <mode>
+  Allows to control "pentium pro polygon rendering".
+Default value is 0, which means the game will detect if the CPU is modern enough and enable advanced rendering based on that.
+  For processors below Pentium Pro (today such CPU would be ancient) the game disables advanced polygon lightning computing.
+Setting <mode> to 1 will make sure the advanced rendering is always enabled, and setting it to 2 disables Pentium Pro polygons regardless of the CPU.
 -altinput
   Uses alternate mouse input method.
 This changes the way of computing mouse position; with this option, position is not